-Jehovah's Witnesses do not believe that the Bible comments directly on organ transplants; hence, decisions made regarding transplants must be made by the individual.
-Jehovah's Witnesses are often assumed to be opposed to donation because of their belief against blood transfusion.
-However, this merely means that all blood must be removed from the organs and tissues before being transplanted.
-(Office of Public Information for Jehovah's Witnesses, October 20, 2005.)
+Jehovah's Witnesses do not believe that the Bible comments directly on organ transplants.
+Decisions made regarding transplants are left to the individual, and while often assumed to be opposed to donation due to their stance against blood transfusions, they only require that all blood be removed from the organs and tissues before transplantation.